Should They Spend More Money on Bank Advertising?By Tom Dougherty

 The Considered Set

 This financial services marketing battle is totally over dominance in the considered set.
-Considered set is the term marketers use when describing the pool of bank brands that a customer chooses from.
+The considered set is the term marketers use when describing the pool of bank brands that a customer chooses from.
 Entry into this banking set is most often attributed to awareness and bank advertising but preference is not.

 Preference is a result of bank brand identification, brand equity, bank importance, and relative meaning.
 Its power is directly related to the level of incompleteness developed in the target audience.